MIAMI BEACH

 The Morning After

-On Sundays, treat the group to the best brunch in the city just across the street at Nemo (100 Collins Avenue) where the desserts are spread out along all three sides of the horseshoe-shaped bar.
-A table on the patio under the branches of a giant banyan tree provides the perfect respite from the busy day ahead.
-The food is fresh, tasty and really plentiful, so when they say "all you can eat," it's not difficult to overindulge.
+On Sundays, treat the group to the best brunch in the city at the Ritz-Carlton South Beach (1 Lincoln Road) where the desserts are calling your name.
+A table on the patio overlooking the pool provides the perfect respite from the busy day ahead.
+The food is fresh, tasty and really plentiful, so when they say “all you can eat,” it’s not difficult to overindulge.

 And Don't Forget Shopping...